GeoMOER/moer-mpg-data-analysis/docs/index.md

 # Setting

-This course will take place in a synchronous setting in presence in room **F 14 | 00A19**.
+This course will take place in a hybrid synchronous setting in presence in room **F 14 | 00A19**.
 In addition, there will be regular meetings with a tutor.
-Details on the additional tutor sessions will be provided in the first regular session, which will take place on **Tuesday 24.10.2023 at 9:15 am**.
+Details on the additional tutor sessions will be provided in the first regular session, which will take place on **Tuesday 22.10.2024 at 9:15 am** in room F 14 | 00A19.
-The tutor sessions are directly after the course in room 00A19 and Fridays 15:00 - 17:00 in room 00A12.
+The virtual room for online participants will be announced by email.
 Note that the tutor sessions are voluntary.
 {: .notice--info}